Sweaty Back, Groin, Etc.

 “It’s not as clear cut [regarding talc and ovarian cancer] as it may seem,” adds Dr. Samantha Hill, a pediatric dermatologist in Virginia, hyperhidrosis expert, and International Hyperhidrosis Society faculty member, “However, because there are non-talc alternatives for sweating, we should avoid talc when possible.”
 Dr. Hill recommends Botox injections, glycopyrrolate (anticholinergic) topical wipes, oral glycopyrrolate, or the antiperspirant gel Hydrosal to her patients with groin sweating.

 For Medical Providers: Botox Injection Training for Various Focal Sweating Areas

-Healthcare professionals (HCPs) wishing to introduce themselves to the technique of Botox injections for hyperhidrosis of both non-typical and typical body areas, or to review and improve their skills, should attend one of our upcoming continuing medical education programs.
+Healthcare professionals (HCPs) wishing to introduce themselves to the technique of Botox injections for hyperhidrosis of both non-typical and typical body areas, or to review and improve their skills, should attend one of our Hyperhidrosis Master Classes.
 But if you can't make it or want a refresher, review valuable skills and techniques online with the International Hyperhidrosis Society's Video Library.
-Video demonstrations and explanations are given by International Hyperhidrosis Society Board of Directors members Dr. David Pariser, former president of the American Academy of Dermatology and Professor of Dermatology, Eastern Virginia Medical School, and Dr. Dee Anna Glaser, Professor of Dermatology and Vice-Chairman, Department of Dermatology, Saint Louis University School of Medicine.
+Video demonstrations and explanations are given by International Hyperhidrosis Society Board of Directors members Dr. David Pariser, former president of the American Academy of Dermatology and Professor of Dermatology, Eastern Virginia Medical School, and Dr. Dee Anna Glaser, Professor of Dermatology, Saint Louis University School of Medicine.
 The videos include important research statistics, tips to ensure successful treatment, step-by-step detailed demonstrations and instructions, and much more.
 Whether HCPs would like to improve professional skills in injecting Botox for axillary, craniofacial, palmar, plantar, or submammary (sweating under the breasts) hyperhidrosis, our Video Library is the place to start.

 As with other online materials related to a learned medical skill, these videos are designed to help HCPs prepare for hyperhidrosis by continuing medical education events or other training, or as a review after training.
 Each technique discussed and demonstrated in the videos requires proper training and background -- such as that provided at International Hyperhidrosis Society continuing medical education events.
 Comprehensive, day-long programs are held periodically and include live demonstrations and hands-on skills training.